Do you have back-to-school kind of blues? You're not alone...

 Watch what you eat

 Getting more Omega-3 fatty acids and folic acids into your diet is a natural way that can help to ease symptoms of depression, according to Ian Cook, MD, psychiatrist, and director of the Depression Research and Clinic Program at UCLA.
-Research shows those of us prone to low moods should keep oily fish in our diets the whole year-round.
+Research shows those of us prone to low moods should keep oily fish in our diets the whole year round.
 The high levels of omega-3 fatty acids (one of the “good” fats) in fish are said to be particularly good for mood-boosting.
-Mackerel, sardines, and salmon are good sources of fatty acid, and getting it is especially important because the human body can’t produce omega-3s on its own.
+Mackerel, sardines, and salmon are good sources of fatty acid, and getting it is especially important because the human body can’t produce omega-3 on its own.

 Change things up

 September is actually one of the best times of the year for making positive, invigorating changes.
 Maybe we’ll start smaller this year, but there’s a new season, crisp autumn leaves, woolly jumpers, and flavoured coffee.
 Maybe you’ll join a book club or start a new hobby.
 Summer may be done and dusted but there are little joys to look forward to.